-This publication has been compiled by Lisa Coppinger of Biosecurity Queensland, Department of Agriculture and Fisheries.
+This publication has been compiled by Biosecurity Queensland, Department of Agriculture and Fisheries.

-© State of Queensland, 2021.
+© State of Queensland, 2024.

 The Queensland Government supports and encourages the dissemination and exchange of its information.
 The copyright in this publication is licensed under a Creative Commons Attribution 3.0 Australia (CC BY) licence.